ProfessionalCSharp/ProfessionalCSharp7/Composition/Readme.md

 * Visual Studio for Mac
 * Visual Studio Code

-The WinAppTcpClient sample needs Windows 10 and Visual Studio 2017 with the Universal Windows Platform development workload.
+The UICalculator sample needs Windows 10 and Visual Studio 2017 with the Universal Windows Platform development workload.
 The other samples can be used on other platforms.
 The WPFAppTcpClient needs a Windows system.

 Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core).